A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

-We now describe \lbft, a proposed consensus protocol for the Lisk blockchain, which is based on the general consensus framework from the last section.
-Lisk uses a delegated proof-of-stake system, where 101 block proposers, which are referred to as \emph{active delegates}, are determined via voting.
-The delegates have uniform weights~$\omega_P=1/101$ for all~$P \in \mathcal{P}$.
-The condition $>2/3$~delegates therefore translates to at least~$68$~delegates and threshold $<1/3$~delegates to at most~$33$~delegates.
-Moreover, $101$~consecutive blocks are grouped into one round in Lisk and block proposal slots of one round are assigned in a round-robin fashion.
+We now describe \lbft, a consensus protocol for the Lisk ecosystem, which is based on the general consensus framework from the last section.
+The consensus protocol is flexible enough to work with different configurations of the Delegated Proof-of-Stake validator selection mechanism in the Lisk ecosystem.

+In the Delegated Proof-of-Stake system in Lisk Mainnet, in every round of 103 consecutive blocks there are 103 distinct delegates that can propose a block.
+The 103 delegates include the 101 delegates with largest vote weight and two randomly selected additional delegates.
+Only the 101 delegates with largest vote weight are supposed to participate in the consensus protocol and cast prevotes and precommits, whereas the two additional delegates only propose blocks.
+This is modeled by setting the active set of validators to the 103 forging delegates for each block of the round, assigning uniform weights of ~$\omega_\validator=1/101$ to each of the 101 delegates with largest vote weight and weight $\omega_\validator=0$ to the two additional forging delegates. .
+In particular, we then have $\sum_{\validator \in \validatorSet_B} \omega_\validator = 1$ for every block~$B$ with with active validator set~$\validatorSet_B$.
+For different numbers of forging delegates per round and delegates participating in the \lbft consensus protocol the weights can be assigned analogously such that $\sum_{\validator \in \validatorSet_B} \omega_\validator = 1$ holds for every block.

-Instead of using separate consensus messages, all prevotes and precommits are implied by two additional integers added to blocks using the same idea as the lightweight consensus messages introduced in the last section.
-Hence, the additional two integers in the block headers are the only overhead of the \lbft consensus protocol.
+Instead of using separate consensus messages, in \lbft all prevotes and precommits are implied by two additional integers added to blocks using the same idea as the lightweight consensus messages introduced in the last section.
+Hence, the additional two integers in the blocks are the only overhead of the \lbft consensus protocol.